krasimir/fabrico/lib/DBAdapters/README.md

 # Adapters

-A wrapper around MySQL functions with friendly API.
-The module creates the database, tables and columns automatically, based on definition.
+An ORM like adapter for managing database.
+The module creates tables and columns automatically, based on your context definition.

 - - -

 ## MySQL
+The module uses [PDO](http://php.net/manual/en/book.pdo.php), so you should it installed in your server.

 ### Initializing